picture taken from wordpress.com

 I’m not liberal in the truest sense of the word but I use the term because I am more liberal than most Christians that I know.
 I don't prescribe to the whole ideology but I do find myself shifting to the left on a number of topics.

-Make sure to check out Part 2: The Bible and Part 3: Abortion
+Make sure to check out Part 1: Marriage Equality and Part 3: Abortion

 CONNECT WITH US

 Privacy: We hate spam as much as you, so we will never share your e-mail address with anyone.

 SUBSCRIBE TO THIS BLOGS RSS FEED